Bobby Witt Jr. Preview, Player Props: Royals vs. Yankees

 Bobby Witt Jr. At The Plate

-- Among qualified hitters in baseball, his batting average ranks 39th, his on-base percentage ranks 100th, and he is 29th in the league in slugging.
+- Among the qualified hitters, he ranks 33rd in batting average, while his on-base percentage ranks 94th and he is 23rd in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.